What are the possible side effects of TECARTUS?

 During continued monitoring

-When the treatment team feels you are ready, you may be able to leave the treatment center but you will still need to stay nearby so you can return quickly if any side effects occur.
-Your treatment team will let you know how close you need to stay.
+When the treatment team feels you are ready, you may be able to leave the treatment center but you will still need to stay close to a certified healthcare facility until at least 4 weeks after infusion, so you can get help quickly if any side effects occur.
+Your treatment team will let you know where this continued monitoring will take place.

 A caregiver closely monitoring a patient while the patient recovers at home.